WokLibCodeClub/.github/profile/README.md

 We will make a simple calculator, and go on to use the micro:bits to send radio messages to each other!

+Instead of going to the Scratch page we will use the micro:bit makecode editor.
+You can find the editor at this link [makecode.microbit.org](https://makecode.microbit.org/), but during the session we will use a microbit *Classroom* as this is the easiest way of saving everybody's code.
+The link for the classroom is [classroom.microbit.org/join](https://classroom.microbit.org/join).

 ### Previous projects

 We have been making Scratch projects which use clones recently.
 If you want to catch up on these here are the links: